kinematicdigit/Jabberwocky-Probe/version1.2/readme.md

 ## 🔬 Mandatory Verification Protocol

-Before powering on your stepper motors or executing any movement macros, you **MUST** open and follow the step-by-step diagnostic verification guide:
+Before powering on your stepper motors or executing any movement macros, you **MUST** open and follow the step-by-step diagnostic verification guide to protect your gantry and build plate:

 👉 [**CLICK HERE TO OPEN TESTING_PROTOCOL.md**](./TESTING_PROTOCOL.md)